|

 majority of the population.

-Venice: The Art of Living, Frédéric Viteaux describes the
+In Venice: The Art of Living, Frédéric Viteaux describes the Catholic cemetery during All Saints' Week:

-"A free vaporetto takes the inhabitants of the city from the Fondamenta Nuove
+takes the inhabitants of the city from the Fondamenta Nuove

 to the island.
 The women carry flowers--their figures swallowed up by pots of huge